Predator: Badlands (2025) | Movie Review

 Inspiration from Comics

 Trachtenberg confirmed that Badlands is the first Predator film to draw heavy inspiration from the expanded comic universe.
-Marvel's Predator: Black, White & Blood series and Predator Kills the Marvel Universe both influenced how the film depicts Yautja culture beyond simple hunting.
+Marvel's Predator: Black, White & Blood and Predator Kills the Marvel Universe both influenced how the film depicts Yautja culture beyond simple hunting.

 Character Portrayal